cedwards036/write-a-sql-query/episodes/ep000010_org_chart_count/full_script.md

 are doing an INNER JOIN, the recurrence query here only returns records when there are indeed direct reports to be found.
-And therefore the whole recursion ends once we have exhausted the entire org chart, and there are no more employee-manager relationships yet to be found.
+And therefore the whole recursion ends once we have exhausted the entire org chart, and there are no more employee-manager relationships yet to be traversed.

 ### Finishing the solution
 So, that's how this query works in a nutshell.
 We are not quite done with the solution,